2024 Parliamentary-Style Debate: Team Lincoln vs. Team Douglass

 There will be six speakers on each team.
 Each speaker gets 2 minutes.
 The teams will alternate, starting with Team Douglass arguing FOR the resolution.
 Team Lincoln then argues against.
 Each team much decide the order of its speakers in advance.

 Each team will also designate a questioner for each speaker’s slot who will sit in the front rows.
-There will be six questioners on each team.
-Each questioners has the right to stand and question his or her designated speaker for up to 3 questions per speech.
+There will be either two or three designated questioners on each team (one team has eight members / the other nine).
+Each questioner has the right to stand and question the designated speaker for up to 3 questions per speech.
 Speakers MUST yield the floor to at least ONE question (if asked).
-If no question is asked during the two-minute speech, then the designated questioner MUST ask at least one question at the end of the speech.
+If no question is asked during the two-minute speech, then the questioner MUST ask at least one question at the end of the speech.
 All questions should be short, direct, and relevant to whatever the speaker was commenting on at the time.
 The 2-minute clock stops during the Q&A.

 Any debater who believes there has been a violation of rules (regarding time limits, out-of-order questions, disruptive behavior, etc.) may rise and announce a point of order.
 The parliamentarian will then hear the point and make a ruling.
 The 2-minute clock stops during such points of order.